 Navigating the undergraduate admissions process is often one of the most daunting aspects of preparing students to apply for college.
 Students, families, and counselors all often wonder “what are admissions committees looking for?”
 This course explains in detail the factors that go into the “holistic review” of highly selective colleges and universities in the United States.
 Topics include: transcript, curriculum, high school context, standardized test scores, essays, letters of recommendation, athletic recruits, performing artists and disciplinary infractions.
 8 CPE hours

 Understanding the Needs of Aspiring First Generation College Students

 This course explores the social, emotional and cultural barriers aspiring first generation college students will face and must overcome in order to achieve success in their transition from high school to college.
 10 CPE hours

 Letters of Recommendation

 The capstone is a digital portfolio that contains elements from each course along with additional reflective and strategic elements.
 The purpose of the digital portfolio is to provide students with the opportunity to integrate their coursework into their counseling practices.
 The capstone is designed to demonstrate a student’s professional learning and contains assignments from courses, a three-year strategic plan for creating a college bound campus, and representative personal and professional work.
-The capstone course is four weeks long and is led by a capstone advisor.
-Prerequisite: Students must have completed the four online college access counseling content courses prior to enrolling in the capstone course.
+The capstone course is six weeks long and is led by a capstone advisor.
+Prerequisite: Students must have completed a minimum of four online college access counseling content courses and earned a minimum 32 CPE hours prior to enrolling in the capstone course.